 Maggie Mancinelli-Cahill – Producing Artistic Director

 Margaret has worked internationally as a director, stage manager and drama teacher.
-As theREP’s Assistant Artistic Director Margaret runs the annual Next Act!
-New Play Summit, directs on the mainstage, works as the producer for the On-The-Go! in-school touring program, and oversees both the Young Playwright Contest and the Summer Stage Young Acting Company – frequently directing the Summer Stage productions.
-She made her mainstage debut at theREP with the theatre’s 2017 production of AN ILIAD and will be directing the World Premiere of RED MAPLE in early 2019, a script that came out of the theatre’s Next Act!
+As theREP’s Associate Artistic Director Margaret coordinates the annual Next Act!
+New Play Summit, directs on the mainstage, produces for the On-The-Go! in-school touring program, and oversees the Young Playwright Contest and the Summer Stage Young Acting Company – frequently directing the Summer Stage productions.
+She made her mainstage debut at theREP with 2017 production of AN ILIAD and will be directing the World Premiere of RED MAPLE in early 2019, a script that came out of the theatre’s Next Act!
 New Play Summit 6.
 Margaret also worked as Assistant Director on theREP’s 2015 production of HAMLET, directed by Kevin McGuire.
-In addition, Margaret has been directing the company’s On-The-Go! in-School Touring Productions for the past six years, reaching thousands of students from the Capital Region and beyond, with stories that focus on New York State History and Classical Literature.
-Such On-The-Go! titles include: A FRIEND OF A FRIEND: AFRICAN AMERICAN HEROES OF THE UNDERGROUND RAILROAD IN THE CAPITAL REGION, ALICE IN WONDERLAND (which she co-adapted), PETTICOATS OF STEEL, A MIDSUMMR NIGHT’S DREAM, SLEEPY HOLLOW, THEY BUILT AMERICA: WORKERS OF THE ERIE CANAL, PURE POE, THE REMARKABLE AND PERPLEXING CASE OF HENRY HUDSON!, HARRIET TELLS IT LIKE IT IS!, AN ILIAD (which she adapted into a 50minute version), and SHAKESPEARE: THE REMIX.
+In addition, Margaret has been directing the company’s On-The-Go! in-school touring productions for the past six years, reaching thousands of students from the Capital Region and beyond, with stories that focus on New York State History and classical; literature.
+Including: A FRIEND OF A FRIEND: AFRICAN AMERICAN HEROES OF THE UNDERGROUND RAILROAD IN THE CAPITAL REGION, ALICE IN WONDERLAND (which she co-adapted), PETTICOATS OF STEEL, A MIDSUMMER NIGHT’S DREAM, SLEEPY HOLLOW, THEY BUILT AMERICA: WORKERS OF THE ERIE CANAL, PURE POE, THE REMARKABLE AND PERPLEXING CASE OF HENRY HUDSON!, HARRIET TELLS IT LIKE IT IS, AN ILIAD (which she adapted into a 50 minute version), and SHAKESPEARE: THE REMIX.
 Other directorial credits include: CIRCUS OLYMPUS, INTO THE WOODS JR., DISNEY’S THE ARISTOCATS KIDS’, PETER PAN AND WENDY, THE WIZARD OF OZ, and THE JUST SO STORIES, as well as readings with Troy Foundry Theatre and Theater Voices.
 While studying overseas, she proudly worked as a member of Conflict Relief: The Arab Israeli Theatre Collaboration, which toured its sketch comedy production, THE ARAB, THE JEW AND THE CHICKEN, throughout London and to the Edinburgh Theatre Festival.
 Margaret is a proud member of Actors’ Equity, holds a BA in Theatre Arts from SUNY New Paltz, and an MFA in Theatre Directing from the University of Essex in London.